Sobotka: Sights

-The most valuable building is the Humprecht Castle, a national cultural monument.
+The most valuable building is the Humprecht Castle, which is protected as a national cultural monument.
 It was built for Humprecht Jan Czernin by Italian architect Carlo Lurago in 1666–1668, as a summer house and hunting castle.
 It has atypical elliptical shape of its floor plan.
-In 1678, it was damaged by a fire, and in 1680, it was repaired and increased by one floor.
+It was damaged by the 1678 fire and in 1680, it was repaired and increased by one floor.
 Its appearance has not changed since then.

-The historic centre is formed by Míru Square.
+The historic centre is formed by the square Náměstí Míru.
 It is known for preserved burgher houses and former town hall.
 Behind the square there is the Church of Saint Mary Magdalene.
-It was built in the late Gothic style in 1590–1596 and replaced an old wooden church from the 14th century.
+It was built in the late Gothic style in 1590–1596, when it replaced an old wooden church from the 14th century.
 It has late Baroque interiors.

 There are several preserved buildings of folk architecture in the town.
 The most notable is Šolc Farmhouse, dating from 1811.